sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Developers/_index.md

 Then, in Eclipse, go to: **File** \> **Import** \> **Existing projects into workspace** and point it to the root of the repository you just downloaded.

-Note that currently PyDev has a project (org.python.pydev.red\_core) which has a dependency on Aptana Studio 3, so, if you plan on doing a local build, you'll need to get Aptana Studio 3 installed as a plugin in the SDK used for the build (i.e.: not necessarily in the SDK you use for developing), now if you don't need to do a local build (i.e.: just do your local changes and run Eclipse with your changes from within the SDK and contribute that as a patch later on), you can just close this project so that it doesn't get compiled.
+Note that currently, PyDev has a project (org.python.pydev.red\_core) which has a dependency on Aptana Studio 3, so, if you plan on doing a local build, you'll need to get Aptana Studio 3 installed as a plugin in the SDK used for the build (i.e.: not necessarily in the SDK you use for developing), now if you don't need to do a local build (i.e.: just do your local changes and run Eclipse with your changes from within the SDK and contribute that as a patch later on), you can just close this project so that it doesn't get compiled.

 ## Configuring the environment after getting the code

-Important: Before doing any changes to the code it's important to note that you should create a new branch (usually based on the development branch) for doing code changes.
+Important: Before doing any changes to the code, it's important to note that you should create a new branch (usually based on the development branch) for doing code changes.
 See: [http://book.git-scm.com/3\_basic\_branching\_and\_merging.html](http://book.git-scm.com/3_basic_branching_and_merging.html) and also [http://nvie.com/git-model](http://nvie.com/git-model) for details on creating and using branches.

 For running the tests, a file: org.python.pydev.core/tests/org.python.pydev.core/TestDependent.OS.properties must have the values set regarding to the computer that'll execute the tests.